kg4ydw/noacli/Readme.md

 # Wrappers #

-This shell does not have the programmable of typical command line shells and only does extremely limited parsing.
+This shell does not have the programmability of typical command line shells and only does extremely limited parsing.
 Instead, it leans on those older shells for that functionality.